Malaysia detains 4 Indians, seizes drugs, 5,255 turtles

 SEPANG, Malaysia (AP) - Malaysia authorities have arrested four Indians and seized more than 14 kilograms of drugs and over 5,000 turtles from their luggage at the Kuala Lumpur airport.

-Senior customs official Zulkarnain Mohamed Yusof said Wednesday that agents found a total 5,255 red-ear slider baby turtles kept in small baskets from the luggage of two Indian nationals who flew in from Guangzhou, China on June 20.
+Senior customs official Zulkurnain Mohamed Yusof said Wednesday that agents found a total 5,255 red-ear slider baby turtles kept in small baskets from the luggage of two Indian nationals who flew in from Guangzhou, China on an AirAsia flight on June 20.

 He said the men had no permits for the turtles and told investigators that the terrapins, estimated to be worth $12,700, were meant to be sold as pets in India.
-The men are expected to be charged and could face up to five years in jail and a fine, he said.
+The men, aged 30 and 42, are expected to be charged and could face up to five years in jail and a fine, he said.

 The red-ear sliders are one of the world’s most commonly traded turtles meant for the pet and meat markets.
 Permits are required as young turtles are susceptible to carrying salmonella and pose health concerns.